 A number of years ago my wife and I had a beautiful baby boy.
 But he had Down Syndrome.
 We freaked out.
 We frantically worried about all the things we needed to do for him.
 We worried about the future.
 We worried about a heart condition many Down Syndrome babies suffer.
 All the while he just slept and smiled.
-A stupid smile.
+A silly smile.
 They said it was just gas.
-Stupid, vulnerable, helpless little weak boy that didn’t even know what was wrong with him.
+A vulnerable, helpless little weak boy that didn’t even know what was wrong with him.

 We baptized him.
 A Down Syndrome baby.

 Who is he?
 To know God?
 To know ways of the Lord?
 To know how the planets are formed, the reasons France fought England in the middle ages, to know the arguments of Athanasius regarding the incarnation?
 He knew nothing.
 God swooped down and picked him up.
 He only baptizes babies.
 He only saves babies.

 We are all babies in God’s eyes, really.
 Here I am worried about my health, worried about my family, wondering how long this snow storm will last, frightened by lightning, staring at the ceiling in the middle of the night.

 We are all just babies in God’s eyes.
 Sinful, foolish, dumb babies.
 Thank God.
 God only baptizes, saves, rescues, cuddles babies.
 Jesus made that abundantly clear.
 How often did He put a baby on His lap and humiliate His seemingly strong rugged “faithful” disciples.